hoaiphamthi/NPG-for-composite-optimization-problems/README.md

 - The folder results contains the results of all the experiments.

 ### Experimental details
-For the figure 9 in the paper, the detailed sizes and random seeds for each problem are provided here:
+For Figure 8 in the paper, the detailed sizes and random seeds for each problem are provided here:
 - Lasso                       : m = 1024, n = 8192, seed = 1
 - Min length curve problem    : m = 100, n = 10000, seed = 1
 - Maximum likelyhood problem  : n = 30, lb = 0.1, ub = 1000, M = 50, seed = 1